 For more details, please see Information for Cleanup Coordinators, which includes a Cleanup Coordinator Sign-Up Form.

 As a volunteer at a planned cleanup, you will remove trash and debris from the designated cleanup site and record the types and quantities of materials you find.
 This data will be used to better understand what types of materials are littering the beaches all over the world.
 To volunteer, see the Cleanup List, select a public cleanup, and contact the cleanup coordinator to let him/her know you are coming.
 All volunteers are encouraged to wear protective gloves while collecting trash.
 Disposable gloves and trash bags will be provided, but gardening gloves, other reusable gloves, and buckets for trash also work well—so feel free to bring your own to cut down on waste.
-PLEASE NOTE: The Cleanup List is posted starting in mid-August and updated every week through November.
-To receive reminders when new cleanup lists are posted, send a blank email (completely blank, with no signature line) email@example.com.
+PLEASE NOTE: The Cleanup List is posted starting in mid-August and updated every week as necessary into November.
+To receive reminders when new cleanup lists are posted, send a blank email (completely blank, with no signature line) firstname.lastname@example.org.